Deenbe/aws-labs/personalise/personalise.md

     <img src="images/personalise_logo.png" width="150" />
 </p>

-This lab is provided as part of **[AWS Innovate AI/ML Edition](https://aws.amazon.com/events/aws-innovate/machine-learning/)**, click [here](https://github.com/phonghuule/aws-innovate-ai-ml) to explore the full list of hands-on labs.
+This lab is provided as part of **[AWS Innovate Data Edition](https://aws.amazon.com/events/aws-innovate/data/)**, click [here](https://github.com/phonghuule/aws-innovate-data) to explore the full list of hands-on labs.

 :information_source: You will run this lab in your own AWS account.
 Please follow directions at the end of the lab to remove resources to avoid future costs.